wp-plugins/wp-conditional-captcha/readme.txt

 = 2.4 =
 * Bugfix: don't intercept spammy pingbacks and trackbacks.
 Thanks to [Kevin](http://www.investitwisely.com) for reporting this.

-== Screenshots ==

-1. A sample of the CAPTCHA that will be displayed when using the default text-based CAPTCHA option.
-2. A sample of the CAPTCHA that will be displayed when using reCAPTCHA.

 == Installation ==